Chapter 7 : Resistance

 “The worst thing was that it wasn’t us who got the blame.”
 Neville had spoken quietly.
 His voice now began to break up.
 “The Death Eaters believed that someone on the school staff had sent the letter.
 A few days into term the broken body of Rothena Green was found in Hogsmeade.
 She had been tortured and badly beaten.
 The letter was pinned to her chest.
 Rothena was the admin person at Hogwarts responsible for communication with parents.”
 The room became utterly silent.

 Neville couldn’t continue.
-His breathing was ragged as he fought to prevent tears forming.
-Cho put an arm around his shoulders, “it’s not your fault Neville, that’s what happens in war.”
+His breathing was ragged.
+Cho put an arm around his shoulders, “It’s not your fault, Neville, that’s what happens in war.”

 “I wish I could believe that, Cho.”
 Neville pulled himself together and continued, “We all did a lot of soul searching in the DA after Rothena’s murder.
 Ginny and I also had a long talk with Professor McGonagall.
 She said much what you said, Cho, that it wasn’t our fault.
 She also seemed to have a fairly good idea of what the DA had been doing and thanked us.
 She told us that, despite the cost, the letter had had a positive effect.
 The Carrows had been put on a short leash by Voldemort, with strict limits on how far they could go.
 She informed us that the staff was now concentrating all their efforts on protecting the children and that teaching, though important, was secondary to that.
 She suggested we become more selective in what we were doing and requested that we keep her informed of any major activity we planned.
 The final wash up was that the DA as a group agreed to focus on three things, protecting students, training for eventual battle and intelligence.
 I put Terry Boot in charge of intelligence with Padma and Pavarti assisting.
 Terry, would you like to tell us about it?”